Elizabeth (May) Tipton Metzger was born on Aug. 25, 1829 in Somerset County, PA, the daughter of Leonard and Maria "Catherine" (Younkin) May.

 She was joined in holy wedlock with Noah Tipton ( ? -1865).
 Her husband was the namesake of his ancestor Noah Tipton, who had come to America from England in 1760, arriving in Baltimore, MD.
 He is not to be confused with Thomas "Noah" Tipton, also of Allegheny Township, Somerset County, who was a Civil War deserter.

-The couple's known children were Leonard Tipton, George Tipton, Ellen May, Emma Leach and two other brothers and one sister.
+The couple's known children were samuel S. Tipton, Leonard Tipton, George Tipton, Ellen May, Emma Leach and one other son and daughter.

 Circa 1862, when their son Leonard was born, they made their home in Bedford County, PA.